Particular/docs.particular.net/nservicebus/lifecycle/endpointstartandstop_content_core_[6.0,).partial.md

 WARNING: The `IWantToRunWhenBusStartsAndStops` interface is no longer available as part of the `NServiceBus` package.

-## Hooking into endpoint lifecycle when using the Hosts
+## Hooking into endpoint lifecycle when using the hosts

 Some of the described approaches are not available when hosting an endpoint via the `NServiceBus.Host` or `NServiceBus.Hosting.Azure` packages.
 Visit their respective documentation pages for more information on how to hook into the startup/shutdown sequence: